-5.2.2 Raise the complete axle to be worked on until the tires clear the ground.
-See the vehicle maintenance manual instructions for removing the wheels.

-- 5.2.3 If the air disc brake is equipped with an electronic wear sensor indicator (see top of Figure 33), remove and retain the mounting hardware for the cable protection plate.
-The cable protection plate can then be set aside while servicing the pads.
-Note the position of the sensors in the brake pad channels, and carefully remove them.
-In most cases you do not need to release the cable connector in order to move the sensors away from the pad installation work area.
-Inspect the wear sensors replace if damaged or abraded. - 5.2.4 See Figure 34.
-Remove and discard the pin retention clip (26) and washer (5).
+- 5.2.2 Raise the complete axle to be worked on until the tires clear the ground.
+See the vehicle maintenance manual instructions for removing the wheels. - 5.2.3 If the air disc brake is equipped with an electronic wear sensor indicator (see top of Figure 33), note how the wire is installed in the wire shield then remove and discard the wire shield.
+Disconnect the wear sensing harness from the jumper harness before removing the pads.
+The wear sensing harness and wire shield will be replaced with the brake pads. - 5.2.4 See Figure 34.
+Remove and discard the spring clip (26) and washer (45). - 5.2.5 While pressing against the pad retainer bar, remove the pin (44).
+Discard the pad retainer bar (11).

+Version 2

+Sensor

+Cable

+Protection Plate

+103 Cable to Electrical

+Supply